deivealtoe/deivealtoe/README.md

 ## I'm a backend student!!

 - 🌱 I’m currently learning everything 🤣
-- 🎃 All that makes me a better software / backend developer
+- 🎃 All that makes me a better software developer

 ### Connect with me: